Wayne Portlock

 Wayne Portlock is an Australian former professional rugby league footballer who played in the 1980s and 1990s.
-He played for Eastern Suburbs and North Sydney in the NSWRL competition and for Hull F.C. in the England.
+He played for Eastern Suburbs and North Sydney in the NSWRL competition and for Hull FC in England.

 Playing career

 Portlock made his first grade debut for North Sydney against defending premiers Parramatta in round 2 of the 1984 NSWRL season at Belmore Sports Ground.
-Portlock finished as the clubs second highest point scorer for the year.
+Portlock finished as the club's second highest point scorer for the year.
 In 1985, Portlock joined Eastern Suburbs where he spent the next six seasons.
 In 1991, Portlock joined English side Hull F.C. where he played one season.
 He finished his career in the Group 9 Rugby League competition with the Young Cherrypickers.

 Post playing

 Following retirement, Portlock coached North Sydney at SG Ball, Jersey Flegg and NSW Cup levels.
 In 1999, he became a development officer with the New South Wales rugby league.

+Portlock coached the Australia women's national rugby league team, the Jillaroos, in a three-match series against New Zealand in 1999, and in the 2000 Women's Rugby League World Cup.